xCito/Slingshot/ReadMe.md

 ## Controls

-Use the mouse to draw back the ball by holding down the left click and dragging.
+- Use the MOUSE LEFT CLICK to draw back the ball by holding down the left click and dragging.
-To go onto the next ball/Life-line, press SPACE.
+- press SPACE.
+To go onto the next ball/Life-line.

 ### !!!
 There will be bugs and crashing !!!